fm4dd/cardano-scripts/docs/stake-deregister-tx.md

 ## stake-deregister-tx.sh

-Creates a transaction to to deregister the wallet from staking, and to reclaim the stake key deposit.
+Creates a transaction to deregister the wallet from staking, and to reclaim the stake key deposit.
 The rewards balance must be zero at this point.

 **Warning:**
 Manual transaction generation is dangerous.